The Purchase Contract – The Critical First Step

 5. A Non-Compete Clause and Dispute Arbitration / Mediation Provisions

 Two other details worth noting are non-compete clauses and provisions for dispute arbitration.
 The value of a business can be seriously reduced if the seller can start up a similar business and take his customers back with him or her.
-Non-compete clauses prohibit sellers from engaging in similar business activities for a specified period of time – usually three to five years, and within a specific geographic region.
+Non-compete clauses prohibit sellers from engaging in a similar business for a specified period of time – usually three to five years, and within a specific geographic region.
 To learn more about covenants not to compete in NJ, please visit our Covenant Not to Compete page.

 Arbitration or mediation provisions are another important consideration to include in the purchase contract.
-These provisions provide that if either the buyer or the seller violate aspects of the purchase agreement prior or after closing, the case must go to mediation or arbitration.
+These provisions provide that if either the buyer or the seller violate(s) aspects of the purchase agreement (known generally as a breach of contract) prior or after closing, the dispute must go to mediation or arbitration.
 An arbitrator can potentially salvage the deal by resolving the disagreement and holding both parties accountable for their responsibilities.
 To learn more about the ins and outs of arbitration and mediation, visit our NJ Arbitration Law page.

 Fredrick P. Niemann Esq.